rudderlabs/rudder-load/README.md

       In this case we have 3 event types (see point 7) and we are defining 3 hot event types, one for each event type.
       Given `page,batch(10,0),batch(30,100)` and hot event types `60,25,15` we'll have 60% probability to get a `page`, 25% probability to get a `batch(10,0)` and 15% probability to get a `batch(30,100)`.
+9. Batches sizes and hot batch sizes (they would work the same as hot event types but for the batch sizes)

 ## Adding more event types

 To add more event types simply do:
-1. add template inside `templates` folder like `batch.json.tmpl` or `page.json.tmpl`
+1. add template inside `templates` folder like `page.json.tmpl`
 2. the name of the file without extension can now be used as an event type
 3. now you have to define a function to populate your template inside `cmd/producer/event_types.go` and then update the `var eventGenerators = map[string]eventGenerator{}` map with your function (use name of the template as key)
-4. anything that you pass in the configuration between parenthesis will be passed to the function as the last parameter i.e. `n []int`, see `batchFunc` as an example because it uses `n` to know how many pages and tracks it should have

 ## How to deploy